sagarswamirao/publisher/README.md

 **What is Malloy?**

-[Malloy](link-to-malloy-project) is an innovative open-source language specifically created for describing data structures, relationships, and transformations.
-Crucially, Malloy allows you to build rich **semantic models** – defining the *meaning*, *relationships*, and *context* behind your data directly within the language.
+[Malloy](https://github.com/malloydata/malloy) is a open-source language for modeling data.
+Malloy allows you to build rich **semantic data models** – defining the *meaning*, *relationships*, and *context* behind your datas.

-Malloy provides a robust framework to encode the business context alongside your data structures and running queries against your databases.
-The accompanying [VS Code extension](link-to-vscode-extension) provides a rich environment for developing these crucial Malloy models, exploring data, and building simple dashboards.
+Malloy provides a robust framework to encode the business context of your data and running queries against your databases.
+The accompanying [VS Code extension](https://github.com/malloydata/malloy-vscode-extension) provides an environment for developing Malloy models, exploring data, and building simple dashboards.

-This explicit definition of meaning is becoming essential as AI agents become primary consumers of enterprise data.
+This explicit definition of data meaning is becoming essential as AI agents become primary consumers of enterprise data.
 AI lacks human contextual understanding.
 Without a clear semantic layer defining concepts consistently (e.g., is 'revenue' GAAP revenue, bookings, or contracted ARR?), AI can easily misinterpret data pulled from various sources, leading to inaccurate or nonsensical results.

 **What is Publisher?**